-When used regularly, newsletters are one of the most effective email marketing techniques to engage your audience and increase brand awareness.
-A well-fashioned, regularly scheduled email newsletter can accomplish many marketing goals while keeping your company on the top of existing and potential customers’ minds.
+When used regularly, newsletters are one of the most effective email marketing techniques to engage your audience and increasing brand awareness.
+A well-fashioned email newsletter that is sent out on a regular schedule can accomplish many marketing goals while keeping your company on the top of existing and potential customers’ minds.
 Great newsletters should all have these key features that will increase their quality and, in turn, increase subscribers.

 - Subscription change & information.
 Sometimes people sign up for newsletters and forget why or how.
 Make sure you include this data in the footer, which keeps your content from being marked as SPAM or from being unsubscribed.
-Normally this includes either an unsubcribe button or a link to a page where they can manage their subscriptions to your newsletters (or both).
+Normally this includes either an unsubscribe button or a link to a page where they can manage their subscriptions to your newsletters (or both).
 You will also need to include your company name and mailing addresses.
 Both of these are required by the CAN-SPAM Act and other anti-spam laws, so don't forget to include them.
-Most email newsletter services will have them, but always check to make sure.

 - Forward to a Friend.
 This function is essential, either as a button or a text box.
 It’s an easy way to grow your customer base.
 It also gets your readers thinking about who else could benefit from your valuable content.